 0D Nanocrystals as Light-Driven, Localized Charge Injection Sources for the Contactless Manipulation of Atomically Thin 2D Materials

-preprintsubmitted on 12.08.2020 and posted on 12.08.2020by Ilka Kriegel, Michele Ghini, Emanuil Sashev Yanev, Christoph Kastl, Adam W. Jansons, Brandon M. Crockett, Kristopher M. Koskela, Edward S. Barnard, Erika Penzo, James Evan Hutchison, Joshua.
+preprintsubmitted on 12.08.2020, 08:39 and posted on 12.08.2020, 10:48 by Ilka Kriegel, Michele Ghini, Emanuil Sashev Yanev, Christoph Kastl, Adam W. Jansons, Brandon M. Crockett, Kristopher M. Koskela, Edward S. Barnard, Erika Penzo, James Evan Hutchison, Joshua.
 A. Robinson, Liberato Manna, Nicholas J. Borys, P. James Schuck